 MacLean, C. Agency for Healthcare Research and Quality Evidence Report/Technology Assessment No. 113, February 2005.

 National Center for Complementary and Alternative Medicine.

-Ravi Dave, MD, cardiologist, Santa Monica-UCLA Medical Center & Orthopaedic Hospital; associate professor of medicine, David Geffen School of Medicine, University of California Los Angeles.
+Ravi Dave, MD, director, UCLA Santa Monica Cardiology and Imaging; medical director, Cardiac Rehabilitation Program, David Geffen School of Medicine, University of California Los Angeles.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.